• Skip to primary navigation

 If you are making this Trofie with Genovese pesto recipe, leave your comment below I would like to hear from you.
 You can find more delicious ideas if you FOLLOW ME on Facebook, YouTube, Pinterest and Instagram or sign up to my newsletter.

-trofie with pesto Genovese on a serving plate with potatoes and green beans
+Trofie with pesto potato and green beans

 Traditionally, the Genovese pesto recipe is served with fresh Trofie pasta, green beans, and potatoes.
 They are all cooked together as the starch from the potatoes makes the sauce creamier.